 The 2020 Judges

-The Transport Ticketing Awards is always judged by an esteemed panel of industry experts.
+The Transport Ticketing Awards are always judged by an esteemed panel of industry experts.
 The judging panel review all the awards entries submitted before deciding on the winners and finalists for each category.

-The 2019 winners will be announced at the Awards Ceremony on the 29th of January at Landing Forty Two at The Leadenhall Building.
+The 2020 winners will be announced at the Transport Ticketing Gala Dinner & Awards Ceremony on the 28th of January in the impressive Making the Modern World hall at the Science Museum

 Ralph Gambetta, General Secretary, Calypso Network Association